-Sub: Integrated Annual Report for the financial year 2022-23 and Notice convening the Fifth Annual General Meeting of the Company.
+Sub: Integrated Annual Report for the financial year 2022-23, including Business Responsibility and Sustainability Report and notice of the Fifth Annual General Meeting.

 Dear Sir/Madam,

 We wish to inform you that the Fifth Annual General Meeting (AGM) of the Company is scheduled to be held on Wednesday, 23rd August 2023, at 12:30 p.m.
 IST through Video Conference/Other Audio-Video Means in accordance with the circulars issued by the Ministry of Corporate Affairs and Securities and Exchange Board of India.